abellion/vue-router-shield/README.md

 Looking for a clean and elegent way to define navigation guards in your Vue.js application ?
 This library is made for you !
 Whether you want to authenticate your users across your application, or just fetch some data before entering a view, this is a perfect fit.

+> Note : compatible with Vue.js V2 and V3 !

 ## Installation 🔽

 ```bash